transferwise/pipelinewise/docs/connectors/taps/zendesk.rst

       - source_schema: "zendesk"           # This is mandatory, but can be anything in this tap type
         target_schema: "zendesk"           # Target schema in the destination Data Warehouse

-        # List of Zendesk tables to replicate into destination Data Warehouse
+        # List of Zendesk tables to reproduce into destination Data Warehouse
-        # Tap-Zendesk will use the best incremental strategies automatically to replicate data
+        # Tap-Zendesk will use the best incremental strategies automatically to reproduce data
         tables:
           - table_name: "group_memberships"
           - table_name: "groups"